tblautenberg/Pod-Kicker/README.md

 # Usage

-Pod Kicker can be run inside Kubernetes either by building your own Docker image or by using the latest pre-built image available at:
-XXXXXXXXX

 By default, the server listens on port 8450 and currently supports a single POST endpoint:

-/updateDeployment
+www.yoururl.com/updateDeployment

 Additional endpoints and features are planned for future releases.

 # Deployment Permissions

 Ensure the Pod Kicker deployment has the necessary RBAC permissions to restart deployments.
 At a minimum, it requires get, list, and patch permissions on deployments in the relevant namespaces.
+There is a default yaml file, where it i's already configured.

 # Docker image